hussein-awala/MeteoSpark/README.md

 # meteo-spark

-spark-xarray is an open source project that aims to simplify the Climate Data Analysis using [PySpark](https://spark.apache.org/docs/latest/api/python/index.html), which allow the processing of very big files saved in the cloud ([S3](https://docs.aws.amazon.com/s3), [GCS](https://cloud.google.com/storage/docs),
+meteo-spark is an open source project that aims to simplify the Climate Data Analysis using [PySpark](https://spark.apache.org/docs/latest/api/python/index.html), which allow the processing of very big files saved in the cloud ([S3](https://docs.aws.amazon.com/s3), [GCS](https://cloud.google.com/storage/docs),